aws/aws-cdk/packages/@aws-cdk/aws-iam/README.md

 ### Policy Statement

-As Per the doc of [IAM policy grammar](https://docs.aws.amazon.com/en_us/IAM/latest/UserGuide/reference_policies_grammar.html#policies-grammar-bnf), the action and resource blocks are mandatory.
+As per the doc of [IAM policy grammar](https://docs.aws.amazon.com/en_us/IAM/latest/UserGuide/reference_policies_grammar.html#policies-grammar-bnf), the action and resource blocks are mandatory.
 Hence, the new policy stament using `PolicyStatementProps` can be created as:

 ```ts
 const policy = new Policy(stack, 'HelloPolicy', { policyName: 'Default' });